Merton Cahm, who

 the tour was to raise money to keep this wonderful orchestra going, because the

 Israeli Government contributes little towards it.
-The music that

-the orchestra was playing in the Dyed-in-the-wool
+the orchestra was playing in the USA was all Leonard Bernstein material, mostly

 New Orleans Clarinetist Eric Lister (who used to play a ‘simple system’